See the complete review in 102 Top Picks for Homeschool Curriculum.

 The student book may be written in or used as a reusable text by doing the brief activities in a notebook.
 Lesson organization is clear and well designed.
-Most students should need a year or more to work through all of the lessons.
+Most students should need a year or more to work through all of the lessons, but with suggestions in the third edition teacher's guide, you might stretch the course to two years.
 Some teaching, primarily in the form of discussion and evaluation, is required, although students will do much of the work on their own.
 The author's humorous touches scattered throughout the book add special appeal....

 Other books attempt to meet the same goals, but the presentation here is better than almost everything else at this level.

-Wordsmith Apprentice is a “prequel” to Wordsmith: A Creative Writing Course for Young People.
+Wordsmith Apprentice is a “prequel” to Wordsmith.
 Author Janie Cheaney translates the same enthusiasm, humor, and energy that so impressed me in the older-level book to this course for younger students.

 Using a newspaper-writing approach, she creates interesting writing activities that develop both grammar and composition skills.
 For example, in the first section teaching about sentences, students learn the four types of sentences then write four sentences to describe a news photo, mixing declarative, interrogatory, and exclamatory sentences.
 Stretching beyond the limitations of the newspaper format, students also write invitations, letters, and thank-you notes.
 “Comic-strips” introduce each new section.